Daniel5055/valipop/dissertation.md

 Overall, I expanded the ValiPop testing to include seven end-to-end tests which generated populations varying in size from 10,000 to 1,000,000 people, and used these tests to the verify that the population simulation remains consistent.

-- Before making changes, wanted to guarantee overall functionality remained the same
-- Adding tests which focus on confirming the population simulation
-    - Originally considered storing a collection of population records generated from various configuration files
-    - Then test by regenerating records using the configurations and comparing with the stored records.
-    - However record files can be quite large, and would greatly increase the size of the repository if wanted to have multiple records
-- Instead of saving population records, their MD5 checksum is saved.
-    - checksum can then be calculated from new records and compared with the saved checksum
-    - Very unlikely to have same checksum if the files are different

 #### 6.1.2.
 Removing deprecated options

 Upon studying the configuration options, and establishing end-to-end tests, I was able to identify several deprecated options.
 As ValiPop's commit history extends back as far as 2014, it has gone through several iterations and major changes.
 Therefore, it was not unexpected to discover options no longer in use.